giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 Cluster can be accessed by connecting to a Giant Swarm VPN server which establishes a secure connection with the jump host of the cluster.

-We use two different VPN providers in order to bring the best and fastest support possible.
+We use two different VPN providers to provide highly resilient and available support to our customers.

 ### Cloud provider access

 Currently, Giant Swarm operators - which are responsible for managing clusters lifecycle - are granted admin rights by the customer to the given cloud provider.
-This point is under discussion and might be limited in the near future to limited permissions allowing management of the clusters only.

 The operator secret used for authentication with the cloud provider is stored in Kubernetes' etcd.
 Access to etcd or Kubernetes API are secured based on certificates signed by Vault,